-Diversity is important to us, and we have always had diversity across the company.
+Although we do not have a specific policy with respect to Board diversity, diversity is important to us, and we have always had diversity across the company.
 We recognize the benefits associated with a diverse mix of individuals within our board of directors, including a diversity of experience, backgrounds, gender, race, ethnicity, sexual orientation and age.

 The corporate governance and nominating committee is committed to continuing to identify and recruit highly qualified director candidates with diverse experiences, perspectives, and backgrounds to join our board of directors.
 The table below provides certain information regarding the composition of our board of directors.
-Each of the categories listed in the below table has the meaning as it is used in Nasdaq Rule 5605(f).
-As demonstrated by the board diversity matrix, the Company is compliant with the diversity requirements of Nasdaq Rule 5605(f).
+Each of the categories listed in the table below has the meaning as it is used in Nasdaq Rule 5605(f).

-Board Diversity Matrix (As of December 31, 2021)
+Board Diversity Matrix As of December 31, 2022 As of December 31, 2021

-Total Number of Directors 6
+Total Number of Directors 8 6

-Female Male Non-Binary Did Not Disclose Gender
+Part I: Gender Identity Female Male Non-Binary Disclose Gender Female Male Non-Binary Did Not Disclose Gender

-Part I: Gender Identity

-Directors 2 2 - 2
+Directors 3 5 - - 2 2 - 2

-Part II: Demographic Background
+Part II: Demographic Background Part II: Demographic Background

-African American or Black 1 - - -
+African American or Black 1 - - - 1 - - -

-Alaskan Native or Native American - - - -
+Alaskan Native or Native American - - - - - - - -

-Asian 1 - - -
+Asian 1 - - - 1 - - -

-Hispanic or Latinx - 1 - -
+Hispanic or Latinx 1 1 - - - 1 - -

-Native Hawaiian or Pacific Islander - - - -
+Native Hawaiian or Pacific Islander - - - - - - - -

-White - 1 - -
+White - 4 - - - 1 - -

-Two or More Races or Ethnicities - - - -
+Two or More Races or Ethnicities - - - - - - - -

-LGBTQ+ -
+LGBTQ+ - -

-Did Not Disclose Demographic Background 2
+Did Not Disclose Demographic Background - 2